 It takes up unnecessary time and it generally makes one member of the family unhappy!
 When it comes to money habits, it’s easy to put a simple process of tracking your earnings and spending “through the complicator”.
 Here’s an example:

-They are all in one category named ‘Fuel’ and at a glance I can see what I’ve spent across a month which is a detail that would be lost if I categorised them individually.
+They are all in one category named ‘Fuel’ and at a glance, I can see what I’ve spent across a month which is a detail that would be lost if I categorized them individually.

 Keep it simple!

 There are many moments throughout the week where money can just disappear.
 If you just keep a budget in your head, as many do, then you will never capture these expenses because you don’t notice them while you are actually doing them.